p2pu/p2pu-website/en/privacy.md

 ## n.
 For More Information

-1. If you would like to know what data P2PU has about you, would like a copy of all of this data, or would like to have your personally-identifying information deleted from P2PU, please contact our Data Protection Officer by emailing privacy@p2pu.org or writing to PO Box 7775 #44971, San Francisco, CA 94120, USA.
+1. P2PU will make efforts to communicate security breaches and changes to privacy policy directly to those who are affected.
+If at any time you would like to know what data P2PU has about you, would like a copy of all of this data, or would like to have your personally-identifying information deleted from P2PU, please contact our Data Protection Officer by emailing privacy@p2pu.org or writing to PO Box 7775 #44971, San Francisco, CA 94120, USA.

 Last updated 3 May 2019